 IN THE SCHOOLS

 - Book Buddy Program: A Lion reads each day with kindergarten and first grade students at New London Academy Elementary School.
 Assists young students with reading and reading comprehension difficulties.
-Restarts - Sep 24, 2012
+Restarts - Sep 2015

 - Peace Poster Contest: Sponsorship of the Lions Club International Peace Poster Contest at the Forest Middle School.
 Program promotes the concept of world peace in the minds of middle school students.
 The international winner receives $5,000 and a trip for 2 to the award ceremony at the United Nations in New York.

 - Bland Music Contest: Each year sponsors a music contest, both imstrumental and vocal for public and home schooled students grades 6 through 12.
-Students compete locally with winners moving on to zone, district and state for music scholarships of up to $2,000.
+Students compete locally with winners moving on to zone, district and state for music scholarships of up to $2,500.

 IN YOUR COMMUNITY

-- Salvation Army Red kettle Campaign: The Forest Lions serve as bell ringers in support of the Salvation Army’s Red Kettle fund raising campaign at the Forest Kroger.
+- Salvation Army Red Kettle Campaign: The Forest Lions serve as bell ringers in support of the Salvation Army’s Red Kettle fund raising campaign at the Forest Kroger.